wing5wong/artisan-whs-static/source/_news/2019-10-21_whs-pasifika-awards-2019.md

 **Seunu’u Mau Leleimalefaga Cup for Pasifika Leadership – Male: JOSEFA TAMANIYAGA**

 **Seunu’u Mau Leleimalefaga Cup for Pasifika Leadership – Female: JERICHO LEIASAMAIVAO TURVEY**

+Well done to all of our winners on the night!